danielgtaylor/python-betterproto/docs/api.rst

     :special-members: __bytes__

-.. automethod:: betterproto.serialized_on_wire
+.. autofunction:: betterproto.serialized_on_wire

-.. automethod:: betterproto.which_one_of
+.. autofunction:: betterproto.which_one_of

 Enumerations